mr2raccoon/caactus/README.md

 ## 6. Post-Processing and Data Analysis

 > [!NOTE]
-> Please be aware, the last two scripts, `summary_statisitcs.py` and `pln_modelling.py` at this stage are written for the analysis and visualization of two independent variables.
-The take the result of the batch-processing steps as input.
+> Please be aware, the last two scripts, `summary_statistics.py` and `pln_modelling.py` at this stage are written for the analysis and visualization of two independent variables.
+They take the result of the batch-processing steps as input.

 1. In the caactus GUI, set **Variable Names**, **Class Order**, **Color Mapping** and **Pixel Size (µm)** in **Global Settings**.